MMajd/problems/README.md

 **Problems notes**

-- Given an array or a graph filled with set of numbers (ex: 0, 1 or -1, 0, INF) and asked to find min distance to nearest 0 for each 1 or something similiar use BFS and start by adding all zeros to the queue and implement the DFS template
+- Given an array or a graph filled with specific set of numbers (ex: 0, 1 or -1, 0, INF) and asked to find nearest 0 for each 1 or something similiar use BFS and start by adding all zeros to the queue and implement the DFS template

+  > - the best approach is to take the reverse route and to add all zeros to our queue and mark them as visited cells
+  > - afte that use BFS on them and unvisited cells stage by stage
+  > - if we to solve this problem same way as water and land meaning solving for each cell every time we will get TLE

 - Rolling hash method (check all binary codes of size k problem) [link](https://leetcode.com/problems/check-if-a-string-contains-all-binary-codes-of-size-k/discuss/2092553/Explaining-the-Rolling-Hash-Method-or-Guide)